guide

 The most economical way to use your central heating over winter

-05 November 2021 | Stephen Marcus
+13 May 2024 | Stephen Marcus

-There can be lots of things to think about, when it comes to the efficiency of your central heating.
-All sorts of questions might crop up.
+There can be lots of things to think about when it comes to the efficiency of your central heating.
 Like, should you keep the heating on low all day, rather than switching it on and off as needed?
-And is it worth investing in improving insulation?
-Here, we try to answer a few of these.
+Can a smart meter save you money?
+And is it worth investing in insulation?

 Here are the 3 things to consider for running your heating as efficiently and cost-effectively as possible: